You are here

 School Directory

-• The School Directory application allows districts, independent charter schools, and private schools to update the DPI database directly with contact information, grade levels, addresses, and school calendars.
-New District Administrators should request access to the online School Directory application via WISEhome to add or update their contact information for the district.
+• School Directory Management Portal: Available by school staff with a need to know via a secure login. allows districts, independent charter schools, and private schools to update the DPI database directly with contact information, grade levels, addresses, and school calendars.

 School Finance Services - SFS